MapRock/TimeMolecules/tutorials/business_application_intuition/hypothetical_example_of_time_molecules_application.md

 # How this becomes core capability

-After the first campaign, NorthRiver makes this a standard operating model.
+After the first campaign, Kōlea makes this a standard operating model.

 Every major business change becomes an event: